-The staff at Ice Horse is well-versed in the kinds of injury and disease that a horse may have, yet not much attention is paid to the muscles of a horse.
-Just like humans, horses can have issues and situations that involve muscles, it’s up to you and your Veterinarian to figure things out for the good of your horse.
+The staff at Ice Horse is well-versed in the kinds of injury and disease that a horse may have, yet little attention is paid in the broader community to the ailments of a horse's muscles.
+Just like humans, horses can have debilitating issues and situations that involve their muscles.
+Ultimately, it’s up to you and your Veterinarian to figure things out for the good of your horse.

 - Secondary to an illness or sickness, such as neurological or metabolic disorders.
 For example, Cushing’s disease is a metabolic disorder that can reduce weight and muscle mass.
 Equine Protozoal Myeloencephalitis (EPM) is a microbe infection that affects the nervous system and muscles.

 - Tying up.
-This is commonly a metabolic condition that creates pain, excessive sweating, and the inability to move all at the same time.
+This is commonly a metabolic condition that creates pain, excessive sweating, and the inability to move.
 Conditions such as polysaccharide storage myopathy (PSSM) create tying up.
-Additionally, there are cases in which a horse is dehydrated and has lost electrolytes which leads to tying up.
-This is common for the unfit horse that is asked to work beyond his means.
+Additionally, a horse that is dehydrated and has lost electrolytes can lead to tying up.
+This commonly occurs in unfit and overworked horses.

 - Exercise and stress related exertions.
-Over work, repetitive motions, and smaller muscles strains that happen repeatedly all take their toll on your horse’s muscles.
-This can also be secondary to skeletal issues, such as the horse with the sore hind joints that compensates with a stiff and strained back.
-You could also put poor saddle fit into this category.
+Overwork, repetitive motions, and smaller muscle strains that happen repeatedly all take their toll on your horse’s muscles.
+This can also be secondary to skeletal issues, such as a horse with sore hind joints that compensates with a stiff and strained back.
+Poor saddle fit also falls into this category.

 Look for signs of soreness when you groom your horse.
-Flinching, tail wringing, pinning ears as you press and tack up is one sign.
-You might also find a reluctance to move forward to perform certain gaits.
-You might find a decrease in range of motion, lameness, tender skin, swelling, a dent in your horse or overall discomfort somewhere in his body.
+Flinching, tail wringing and pinning ears as you press and tack up are often signs.
+Your horse might also be reluctant to move forward to perform certain gaits.
+You might find a decrease in range of motion, lameness, tender skin, swelling, a dent in your horse or overall discomfort somewhere in the body.
 Of course there are many other signs, and all of these things could also be something else.
 Get the Vet on board and start doing some investigating.

 Once you and your Vet narrow things down, the care plan might include rest, medications, a diet change, and even some therapeutic treatments like massage and cold or hot therapy.
 You might need to change saddles, create a new exercise routine, or give your horse some supplements.
 The most important part is noticing something is off in the first place.